mapbox/node-cpp-skel/docs/howToDebugWithVSCode.md

 }
 ```

-Now go to any c++ files and click the left side of the line number to add a breakpoint, the go to the debug button on the sidebar, click the run button on the top.
+Now you can open any C++ files and click the left side of the line number to add a breakpoint, then go to the debug button on the sidebar, click the run button on the top.

 ![howtodebug](./image/howtodebug2.png)

 Now everything is done!
 Debug is Done!
-The program will stop at the breakpoint, and you can use your mouse to explore the variable, you can navigate the program use the top control box.
+The program will stop at the breakpoint, you can use your mouse to explore the variable.
+If you want you program to continue from the breakpoint, you can navigate the program use the top control box.

 ![howtodebug](./image/howtodebug3.png)